quierema/mlproject/README.md

-# mlproject
+# Predicting bike rides
-Forecasting the utilization of bike sharing
+Forecasting the utilization of shared bikes using various machine learning models